-Open Graph Optimization
+Open Graph for Lazy Developers

 Open Graph is a protocol that allows you to control how your website appears when shared on social media through html meta tags.
 This guide will list down the necessary meta tags, what images to use, and how to test your website’s Open Graph data.